 Flavors of Christmas

-Eggnog is certainly the Christmas drink, and has been for hundreds of years.
-This little cookie doesn't have the booze (or calorie count), but it still pleases with all of the flavor we associate with that annual nog.
+Eggnog is certainly the Christmas drink and has been for hundreds of years.
+This little cookie doesn't have the booze (or calorie count), but it still pleases with all of the flavors we associate with that annual nog.
 Nutmeg is the "secret ingredient" and this is one of my favorite flavors of the season.

 After a day of playing in the snow, skiing, sledding, making snowmen or snow angels, or if you're just sitting in the ski lodge by the fireplace a mug of hot cocoa with marshmallows just seems the right thing to do.
 Here's the flavor of that mug in a dainty little bite.
 The chocolate cookie part of these thumbprints is delicate and tender just like the marshmallow on top.

 Irish cream is almost as popular as eggnog during the holidays.
 These Irish cream and mocha thumbprints would be a wonderful addition to your holiday cookie platter.
 I love these for the flavor of the frosting.

 Salt and pepper.
 Peanut butter and jelly.
 Sonny and Cher (well, OK maybe not that one).
 But there are things that just seem to go together.
 Like peppermint and chocolate.
 How about peppermint and chocolate cookies?
 The chocolate cookie is dark, dense, and rich.
 I'm not a huge peppermint fan, but my daughter loves anything peppermint-striped, so we have an arrangement.
 I separate the kiss mints from the cookie base and we share.

 There's something about the cold winter evenings that makes pumpkin spice just seem so warm and comforting.
 Starbucks and the rest of the world have pumpkin everything.
 Why not join in the fun?

 Vanilla cookie dough with red or green frosting, and then red and green Christmas sprinkles too.
 These were a hit at our church Christmas cookie swap.